ivanearisty/obsidian/Notes.md

 ![[Pasted image 20250501042413.png | 400]]

 ## Communities
-Communities section check availability right above the section for inputting details makes little to no sense...
+- [ ] Communities section check availability right above the section for inputting details makes little to no sense...
+- [ ] Removed the button for CTA since the form is basically right there